Sumanthss888/NeuroRAG/README.md

 <br/>

 **NeuroRAG** is a powerful Retrieval-Augmented Generation (RAG) system built with Flask and the Google Gemini API.
-It acts as an intelligent clinical assistant for answering questions about neurological disorders, drawing heavily from a comprehensive 51-chapter medical handbook.
+It acts as an intelligent clinical assistant for answering questions about neurological disorders, drawing heavily from a comprehensive 51-chapter medical handbook(by Alok Sharma).

 ## ✨ Key Features